 A three-year sequence at Geneva totaling at least 94 semester credit hours can be combined with a year of training in an approved school of medical technology to earn a bachelor of science degree from Geneva.
 The three-year program includes all the core requirements for Geneva's degree and 28 credit hours of biology and 16 credit hours of chemistry.
-See page 36 for the specific courses required for a biology major.
+See page 39 for the specific courses required for a biology major.
 Medical technology students are required to take BIO 305 Microbiology and BIO 315 Immunology, but they are not required to take physics or BIO 420 Senior Paper.
-The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) requirements for medical technology include anatomy and physiology (BIO 225 Human Anatomy and Physiology I, BIO 226 Human Anatomy and Physiology II), immunology (BIO 315 Immunology), genetics/molecular biology (BIO 319 Genetics, BIO 405 Molecular Biology), microbiology (BIO 305 Microbiology), organic/biochemistry (CHM 111 General College Chemistry, CHM 221 Organic Chemistry I, CHM 222 Organic Chemistry II, CHM 232 Quantitative Analytical Chemistry and BIO 317 Biochemistry), and statistics (MAT 105 Elementary Statistical Methods).
+The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) requirements for medical technology include anatomy and physiology (BIO 225 Human Anatomy and Physiology I, BIO 226 Human Anatomy and Physiology II), immunology (BIO 315 Immunology), genetics (BIO 319 Genetics), microbiology (BIO 305 Microbiology), chemistry (CHM 111 General College Chemistry, CHM 221 Organic Chemistry I, CHM 222 Organic Chemistry II, CHM 232 Quantitative Analytical Chemistry, and statistics (MAT 105 Elementary Statistical Methods).
 Courses regularly offered at Geneva can satisfy the three-year curriculum requirements for the Board of Registry of Medical Technologists.
 The year of training at an approved school of medical technology is accepted as equivalent to the senior year in fulfilling Geneva's degree requirements.